Secullum/secullum-i18n/javascript/secullum-i18n/README.md

-# Como atualizar a versão e usar tags no Git
+# Como atualizar a versão do pacote npm

 ## Atualizando a versão do pacote npm